unbounded-tech/workflow-vnext-tag/README.md

 Expects a Deploy Token to be set up for the repo in order to trigger additional release pipelines.

-* repo
-* write:packages

-You can generate this token here: https://github.com/settings/tokens/new?scopes=repo,write:packages

 ## Examples

 ### Rust